-Legend: LSI = Less than significant impact, SI-M=Significant impact, mitigable, NI = No impact.
+Legend: LSI = Less than significant impact, NI = No impact.

-The development of proposed training ranges on Tinian would require construction that would potentially disturb soil, increase erosion, and change the landscape of Tinian in four separate areas of northern Tinian.
+An increase in training activities on Tinian would require construction that would potentially disturb soil, increase erosion, and change the landscape of Tinian in three separate areas of northern Tinian.

 Construction of ranges and berms would change the landscape and disturb topsoil in the developed areas.
 These disturbances would temporarily increase localized erosion during the construction phase, but would not be likely to have a long-term impact on soil resources.
-Very limited areas of Prime Farmland Soil would be disturbed (refer to Figure 3.1-4).
 Vegetation that is lost during the construction phase would return to the ranges and berms upon completion of construction.
 None of the proposed range locations lie over the Takapochao Limestone that holds the main drinking water supply for Tinian.
 The proposed ranges lie over Mariana Limestone that would be disturbed in areas during the construction process, but are unlikely to have long-term significant impacts to underlying limestone.
 Topography is flat, thus slope stability would not be diminished.
+The soils in the area are not considered productive agricultural soils.